saucelabs/sauce-docs/docs/basics/acct-team-mgmt/private-device-mgmt.md

 ## Retain folders/filepath (Android)

-You have the option to preserve specific filepaths or folders on your private Android devices between sessions.
+You have the option to retain specific filepaths or folders on your private Android devices between sessions.
 This feature ensures that selected data remains intact during the device cleaning process.

 - Filepaths or folders associated with specific applications can be retained.